usnistgov/IBA-Project/README.md

 - IBASIM: publications and software related to the simulation model of the IBAL
 - Comparison of ice-on-coil thermal energy storage models: publications and scripts related to the development of machine learning models of the ice-on-coil thermal energy storage system in the IBAL
+- VCBT: data, software, and publications related to testing with the IBAL connected to the controllers in the [VCBT][vcbt]

 ## Contact
 [usnistgov/IBA-Project][gh-iba] is developed and maintained